 Innovation units can become disconnected from the central business and lose sight of the company’s vision and mission over time.
 When this happens – which is especially likely when innovation units are in a different city or country than the management team – the innovation team may start to define its purpose in ways incompatible with the main business.

 Failure is a foregone conclusion if the main business’s leadership team does not buy in or participate.
 This could be because they have never been sufficiently engaged or because their attention has been spread too thin across many initiatives.

 Partner for success

-Feel free to contact us for a no-obligation consultation.
-We’ve also created a comprehensive infographic titled “Organizational Agility: Top Roadblocks to Avoid” that you can download by clicking here to help you dive deeper into the concept.
+We’ve also created a comprehensive infographic titled “Organizational Agility: Top Roadblocks to Avoid” that you can download from our website to help you dive deeper into the concept.